MicrosoftDocs/quantum-docs-pr/articles/install-guide/standalone.md

 # Q# Standalone Executables

-Standalone executables allow Q# programs to executed as its own language, without a driver in a host language like C#, F#, or Python.
+Standalone executables allow Q# programs to be executed on their own, without a driver in a host language like C#, F#, or Python.

 1. Pre-requisites